Maxime Dethomas: Henri de Toulouse-Lautrec

-On the 16th February, 1895, an infamous soiree was held by the Natansons to celebrate the unveiling of new murals by Vuillard.
+On the 16th February, 1895, a party was held by the Natansons to celebrate the unveiling of new murals by Vuillard.
 Chosen from among his friends more for the comedic effect than for his bartending skill, Dethomas assisted Toulouse-Lautrec serving drinks, replete with absurd costumes and flourishes of theatrical drama.
 Together they served over two thousand cocktails to three hundred guests.
-The event was long remembered as one of the most debaucherous evenings of the fin-de-siècle.
+The event was remembered as one of the most debaucherous evenings of the fin-de-siècle.
 Such escapades played an essential role in the development and themes of both Dethomas' and Toulouse-Lautrec's art.